 Connect to the Internet & U-M Network

 MWireless is the most secure and fastest wireless network on campus and is available in most campus buildings.
-The Health System provides a WiFi network in their locations.
+Use MSetup to register and connect most devices.
+Michigan Medicine provides a WiFi network in their locations.

 Download and use the Virtual Private Network (VPN) software for an encrypted connection with accessing U-M networks from off-campus.